asyncvlsi/ocaml_act/README.md

 3. Clone this repository (e.g. if you have ssh keys installed, `$ git clone git@git.yale.edu:avlsi/ocaml_act.git`)
 4. For now, I have not made this library installable.
 Therefore, you should just create a directory.
 So, to create a new project, _create a new folder in the cloned directory_ and build your code there.
 5. Read the tutorials/examples in the `examples` directory.
 Start with `examples/README.md`.

+## Building documentation
+Run the command `dune build @doc` to generate the documentation for the act library.
+You can view the documentation by opening the file `_build/default/_doc/_html/index.html`.